ENERZAi/NadyaDocs/NadyaDocs/topics/Executable/ndc-Command-Line.md

 - `-mcpu=<cpu>`

   Target cpu.
 This option will emit error when `--triple` architecture is not `x86` or be ignored when instruction sets are defined by user.
-This option will not be delivered to `clang`, `opusc` analyze it and use it to vectorize or choose instruction sets.
+This option will not be delivered to `clang`, `ndc` analyze it and use it to vectorize or choose instruction sets.
 However, the program which is compiled by `-mcpu` option can't be executed in other device.

     - available cpus